Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Recovery and Future Outlook

-Dominica has shown resilience in its recovery, thanks to international support and its National Resilience Development Strategy, which is designed to mitigate future crises, including both health-related and climate-related challenges.
-Looking forward, Dominica’s COVID-19 recovery strategy includes building a more robust healthcare infrastructure and improving economic resilience to external shocks like pandemics and natural disasters.
-The country continues to focus on both vaccinations and long-term strategies to ensure public health and economic stability.
+Dominica has shown resilience in its recovery, thanks to international support and its National Resilience Development Strategy, designed to mitigate future crises, including health-related and climate-related challenges.
+Dominica’s COVID-19 recovery strategy includes building a more robust healthcare infrastructure and improving economic resilience to external shocks like pandemics and natural disasters.
+The country continues focusing on vaccinations and long-term strategies to ensure public health and financial stability.